JohnB's Games

 12 Baron

-4 Laird Knight Mayor Commander High-Priest / Abbot Principal Master
+4 Laird Knight Mayor Lt Commander High-Priest / Abbot Chancellor Guild Master

 Notes